evercoinx/meme-tools/README.md

 4. Run `mv -iv ~/.config/solana/production/token ~/.config/solana/prodcution/$TOKEN_SYMBOL`.

+5. Rename the `storages/production/token.json` file to `storages/production/$TOKEN_SYMBOL`.

+6. Run `yarn get-funds:main` to get funds of the _dev_ and _distributor_ wallets.

+7. Run `yarn create-mint:view && yarn get-funds:main` to create the token.

-5. Run `yarn start:prod` to create the token, to open a Raydium CPMM pool and to lock liqudity for it.
+8. Run `yarn open-raydium-pool && yarn lock-raydium-pool-liquidity` to open a Raydium CPMM pool and to lock liquidity in it.

-6. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on that pool.
+9. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on this pool.

-7. Check token trending on [Dexscreener](https://dexscreener.com/?rankBy=trendingScoreM5&order=desc) and [Dextools](https://www.dextools.io/app/en/solana/pairs).
+10. Check how the token trends on [Dexscreener](https://dexscreener.com/?rankBy=trendingScoreM5&order=desc) and [Dextools](https://www.dextools.io/app/en/solana/pairs).

 # Token Post Launch Plan